 As the ministry of Teen Challenge grew it became apparent that more had to be done.
 It was not enough for a man or woman to be “clean” for a day, week, month or a year.
 If there was going to be change, it had to be a life-style change and for a season a geographical change.
 In 1961, it became apparent to Rev. Wilkerson that another phase of the program must be added.
 The next phase would have to be a training phase.
 This phase would focus on training the men in Biblical truth, as well as many basic life and work skills.

 In June of 1962, the journey of prayer and searching for a training center location drew to a close when Rev. Wilkerson returned from a speak engagement in Lebanon, PA.
 A farmer had approached him after the meeting and offered to sell him a farm with 16 acres of land.
 Full of joy and excitement, Rev. Wilkerson returned home with the news.
 A few weeks later, the search ended with a trip to a farm in rural in Rehrersburg, Pennsylvania.
-To this day, that farm, known to many as “God’s Mountain” is the location of our Training Center.
+To this day, that farm, known to many as “God’s Mountain” is our main campus.

 We believe that through a relationship with Jesus Christ, there is hope for recovery for every individual who is bound with life controlling issues.
 There is hope even when all other methods have failed.
-Based on Biblical principles, Teen Challenge offers a safe place for recovery for eligible individuals.
-For more information about our admissions process, please contact our referral center at (844) 888-8085.
+Based on Biblical principles, PAATC offers a safe place for recovery for eligible individuals.
+For more information about our admissions process, please contact our referral center at 844.888.8085.

 “TeenChallenge – 50 Years of Miracles”, Pg.
 10-29